cert-manager/website/content/docs/tutorials/acme/http-validation.md

   each ingress resource.
   Without manual intervention, creating a new ingress resource would cause any challenges to fail.
-- If the `ingressClass` field is specified, a new ingress resource with a randomly generated name will be created in order to solve the challenge.
-  This new resource will have an annotation with key `kubernetes.io/ingress.class` and value set to the value of the `ingressClass` field.
+- If the `ingressClassName` field is specified, a new ingress resource with a randomly generated name will be created in order to solve the challenge.
+This new resource will have the field `ingressClassName` with with the value of the `ingressClassName` field.
+This is the recommended way of configuring which Ingress controller should be used.
 This works for the likes of the NGINX ingress controller.
+- If the `class` field is specified, a new ingress resource with a randomly generated name will be created in order to solve the challenge.
+This new resource will have an annotation with key `kubernetes.io/ingress.class` and value set to the value of the `class` field.
+This field is only recommended with ingress-gce which doesn't support the `ingressClassName` field.
 - If neither are specified, new ingress resources will be created with a randomly generated name, but they will not have the ingress class annotation set.
 - If both are specified, then the `ingress` field will take precedence.